SirStone/RTR-nim-botApi/README.md

     - [ ] receive [bullet-hit-bullet-event](https://github.com/robocode-dev/tank-royale/blob/master/schema/schemas/bullet-hit-bullet-event.yaml) from Server when our bullet collided with another bullet
     - [ ] receive [bullet-hit-wall-event](https://github.com/robocode-dev/tank-royale/blob/master/schema/schemas/bullet-hit-wall-event.yaml) from Server when our bullet has hit the wall
     - [ ] receive [hit-by-bullet-event](https://github.com/robocode-dev/tank-royale/blob/master/schema/schemas/hit-by-bullet-event.yaml) from Server when our bot has been hit by a bullet
-    - [s] receive [scanned-bot-event](https://github.com/robocode-dev/tank-royale/blob/master/schema/schemas/scanned-bot-event.yaml) from Server when our bot has scanned another bot
+    - [x] receive [scanned-bot-event](https://github.com/robocode-dev/tank-royale/blob/master/schema/schemas/scanned-bot-event.yaml) from Server when our bot has scanned another bot
     - [x] receive [skipped-turn-event](https://github.com/robocode-dev/tank-royale/blob/master/schema/schemas/skipped-turn-event.yaml) from Server when our bot skipped a turn (the intent was not received at the server in time)
     - [x] receive [tick-event-for-bot](https://github.com/robocode-dev/tank-royale/blob/master/schema/schemas/tick-event-for-bot.yaml) from Server when a new turn is about to begin
     - [ ] receive [won-round-event](https://github.com/robocode-dev/tank-royale/blob/master/schema/schemas/won-round-event.yaml) from Server